MoSafi2/BlazeSeq/README.md

 Throughput (file-based and in-memory) and comparison with needletail, seq_io, and kseq.
 See [benchmark/README.md](benchmark/README.md) for commands and details.

-## Python bindings (experimental)

-Python bindings are available via a wheel-only package on PyPI.
-They are **experimental** and may change.
-Install with `pip install blazeseq` or `uv pip install blazeseq`.
-Usage and API are documented in [python/README.md](python/README.md).

 ## Documentation

 - API Reference: [https://mosafi2.github.io/BlazeSeq/](https://mosafi2.github.io/BlazeSeq/)